ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 >
 > ***Multiattack.*** The wight makes 2 slam attacks and 1 bite attack.
 >
 > ***Latch On and Feed.*** If the wight hits the same target with 2 slam attacks and 1 bite attack in the same round, as a Bonus Action it can attempt to grapple the target.
 If this grapple succeeds, the target is knocked prone and the wight begins to feed on the target.
-In successive rounds, until the target breaks free with a successful Acrobatics (Dexterity) or Atheletics (Strength) check, the wight can make a single bite attack against the grappled target with advantage.
+In successive rounds, until the target use their Action to break free with a successful Acrobatics (Dexterity) or Atheletics (Strength) check, the wight can make a single bite attack against the grappled target with advantage.
 A grappled creature has disadvantage on Dexterity saving throws against the wight's Caustic Blood.
 >
 > ***Single-mindedness.*** Once a wight chooses a target, it will concentrate on that target, to the exclusion of all others, until that target is dead (or appears dead) or the wight is destroyed.
 >